Written by: Michelle Gomez, News Team Member

 Rihani and Freedman said that “we would like to see more considerable efforts taken on behalf of ancillary services to involve students more broadly in meaningful decision-making.”

-Rihani and Freedman explained that since the SFSS surrendered ownership of the pub to SFU, they “have been largely kept out of the decision making process with respect to the opening of the pub.”
+Rihani and Freedman explained that since the SFSS surrendered ownership of the pub to SFU following the closure of the Highland, they “have been largely kept out of the decision making process with respect to the opening of the pub.”
 They stated that their agreement with SFU included “the understanding that the pub would be opened promptly and that student groups and the SFSS Board would have access to the space, which to date has not occured [ . . . ] we are disappointed at how we came to today, and how long it took to come to the opening of this important student element.”

 Cenerelli said that “it’s a bit of a mystery to me why it has taken them so many months.”

-McLaughlin noted that it took much longer than they thought, and that “when you deal with old buildings you encounter problems.
+McLaughlin said that the opening of the pub took much longer than anticipated, and that “when you deal with old buildings you encounter problems.
 We lost some time with some of those issues.”

 Despite the delay in opening the pub, Rihani and Freedman said that “We have begun to develop a positive relationship with Joseph Richards Group and look forward to building on that in the future.”